-Are you trying to develop an online marketing strategy for your business?
+Are you trying to develop an online marketing (aka internet marketing) strategy for your business?
 Feeling overwhelmed or don’t know where to start when it comes to marketing your business online?
-I’ve got you covered – this is the only digital marketing strategy guide you’ll ever need.
+I’ve got you covered – this is the only online marketing strategy guide you’ll ever need.

 Whether you’re a brick and mortar or a business that operates completely online, having a sound online marketing strategy is a must to grow and scale in today’s world.